 What guidelines are there for preparing a poster presentation?

-What guidelines are there for preparing an oral presentation?
+What guidelines are there for preparing a paper (oral) presentation?

 You will have 12 minutes to speak followed by 3 minutes for questions and answers.
 The presentation rooms are standard college classrooms equipped with a computer and video data projector.
 You should also have internet (or Wifi) access.
 You should have PowerPoint slides to accompany your talk, although always be prepared to present without slides if technological mishaps occur.
 Bring your slides to the presentation room on a flash drive.
 The talks will be organized into 1 hour sessions and you should report to the moderator at the beginning of your session.
 Be sure to check the conference program for the time and location of your talk.